dream-lab/ElfStore/README.md

 Sumit K Monga, Sheshadri K R, Yogesh Simmhan.

+## To Appear as part of the Proceedings of the IEEE International Conference on Web Services, 2019

 ElfStore, a first-of-its-kind edge-local federated store for streams of data blocks.
 It uses reliable fog devices as a super-peer overlay to monitor the edge resources, over federated metadata indexing using Bloom filters, locates data within 2-hops, and maintains approxi mate global statistics about the reliability and storage capacity of edges.
 Edges host the actual data blocks, and we use a unique diferential replication scheme to select edges on which to replicate blocks, to guarantee a minimum reliability and to balance storage utilization.